catchpoint/WebPageTest.agent/docs/install.md

 On Linux the usbmuxd support libraries should be installed automatically but if there are problems talking to the device you may need to install them manually.
 To verify connectivity to the device you can run "ideviceinfo" from the command-line to make sure things are working.

 ## Configuration
-The default browser locations for Chrome, Firefox (Stable, Beta and Canary/Nightly) and Microsoft Edge will automatically be detected.
+The default browser locations for Chrome, Firefox (Stable, Beta and Canary/Nightly), Microsoft Edge and Internet Explorer will automatically be detected.
 If you need to support different locations or provide different browsers you can rename browsers.ini.sample to browsers.ini and define the browser locations.

 On Linux, make sure to point to the actual chrome binary and not the symlink.
 Usually something like:
 ```